 Your alternator and battery work together to power all of the other electrical components of your vehicle.
 Your alternator pulls a bit of power from your engine as it runs, and that power is converted to electricity, which can be routed to other components throughout your vehicle.
 In addition, some of this power is routed to the battery of your car, where it can be stored.
 This stored energy is then available when you start your engine, and if you’re using any of the electrical components of your vehicle while the engine is off (e.g. the cabin lights or stereo).
 So, if either your battery or your alternator fails, then your engine will no longer be able to start.
 Fortunately, we can test whether or not your battery holds a charge to determine the source of the issue — just bring your car into the shop!

-Count on Denver’s Trusted Auto Mechanic
+Count on Denver Metro’s Trusted Auto Mechanics

 When your vehicle is losing power to its components, or it has lost power altogether, you can count on our expert technicians to uncover the source of the issue.
 Reach out to us today to schedule an appointment for your electrical issue!
+Again, we provide mechanic services for our neighbors throughout Lakewood, Littleton, and Denver, including residents in City Park, Park Hill, Washington Park, Downtown, and Uptown.
+Schedule service today!